Recipes » Air Fryer Recipes » Crispy Air Fryer Pork Belly

 To slice the roasted pork belly without shattering the crispy skin, turn it upside down on a chopping board and cut through with a sharp knife.

-Sliced air fried pork belly on a blue plate.
+Slices of air fried pork belly on a white plate.

-Crispy air fryer pork belly on a blue plate.
+Sliced air fryer pork belly on a white plate.

 Crispy Air Fryer Pork Belly

-Make crispy, melt-in-your-mouth pork belly in the air fryer in next to no time!
-Crazy delicious yet super simple, this air fryer pork belly recipe is the quick and easy way to perfectly succulent, tender pork belly with the crispy crackling of your dreams.
+Crazy delicious yet super simple, this air fried pork belly is the simple way to make perfectly succulent, tender pork belly (with the crispy crackling of your dreams!)

 Ingredients